Can Foreigners Buy Property in Bali?

 Leasehold (Hak Sewa / Hak Pakai)

-- Lower entry price than freehold, typically 20–40% less for equivalent land
+- Lower entry price than freehold, typically 20 to 40% less for equivalent land

 - Fully legal and notarised, enforceable under Indonesian law